aisgbnok/provisioning/docs/provisioned-appx-packages/README.md

 ## Cortana

 The Cortana app is one of the apps I like to remove; however, its package name is obscure, unlike the other apps.
-If you want to remove the Cortana app, use the package family name listed below.
+If you want to remove the Cortana app, use the "Package Family Name" listed below.

 | *Field*                 | *Data*                                                                                                         |
 |:------------------------|:---------------------------------------------------------------------------------------------------------------|